KontosPetros/Web-App-Spring-Boot/README.md

 This project is about collecting data from 25 countries in Europe, from World Bank organization http://data.worldbank.org/.
 Data includes many indicators for each one of the countries based on a spesific period of time.
 After normalizing csv files , they are used to create the database.Then using Spring Boot, the web app is created.
-User can choose beside this 25 countries  and indicators and create plots.
+User can choose beside these 25 countries  and indicators and create plots.